Mitsubishi Galant: Fifth generation (E10; 1983)

-Beginning in October 1986, the all-new 2-liter Cyclone V6 engine was installed in the Galant/Eterna, sedans as well as hardtops.
+Beginning in October 1986, the all-new 2-liter Cyclone V6 engine was installed in the Galant/Eterna, sedans as well as hardtops, shared with the all-new executive limousine Debonair.
 Some of the V6 variants received electrically retractable door mirrors and electronically controlled power steering.

-Sales in the United States began with the 1985 model year; this was the first time that the Galant series was sold stateside since the station wagon was marketed as a Dodge Colt a few years earlier.
-New for 1987 (the last model year for this generation) were redesigned seats and the availability of a five-speed manual transmission as well as leather upholstery.
+Sales in the United States began with the 1985 model year, joining the new Mitsubishi dealership network that started operations in 1981.
+This was the first time the Galant series was sold stateside since the station wagon was marketed as a Dodge Colt a few years earlier.
+The mid-model refresh was offered for 1987, adding redesigned seats and the availability of a five-speed manual transmission and leather upholstery, and remained until 1990, sold alongside the sixth generation Galant.

-This generation was largely replaced in 1988 by the sixth generation Galant (see below).
 The widened Australian-made version, however, remained in production until 1991 when it was replaced by a new generation Magna, whereas the Japanese hardtop range was produced until it was replaced by the new Sigma/Diamante version in 1990.
 In addition, the taxi-spec sedan remained in production for Japanese commercial use until December 1999, when Mitsubishi abandoned that market.
 The taxi was only available with an LPG-powered 1.8-litre engine, originally the 4G37.
 From October 1986 the Taxi (and driving school model) was fitted with Mitsubishi's new "Cyclone" combustion chamber design.

 At the end of October 1990, the Galant Σ Taxi received a light update and a reshuffle of the models.
 There was a base L model and a better equipped LG with body-colored bumpers.
 The modification included three-point belts in the rear seat, a high-mounted brake light, adjusted gearing, a flattened rear seat squab, larger radiator, and a larger washer fluid tank, amongst other detail improvements.
 A five-speed manual, or three- or four-speed automatics were on offer.
 Target production was around 1,200 units per year.
 For its last three years of production, this model received an LPG-version of the 1834 cc "4G93" engine.